RateMyDIY/Docs/Feature-Set.md

 * If it’s the current user’s project, they can edit and will have buttons at the bottom to add text and pictures

 ### Feature Name: My Reviews/Review List
-User Access: Everybody, Non Logged In users have some restrictions User Stories:
+* **User Access Statuses:** Everybody, Non Logged In users have some restrictions
+* **User Stories:**
-As a Logged In user, I want to see my reviews and other reviews; I want to be able to edit my reviews; I want to be able to create new reviews; and I want to be able to click a review and be taken to a page(modal) that can let me view or edit that review because I want to engage with the site, provide my opinions on projects, and see others’ opinions.
+   * _As a Logged In user, I want to see my reviews and other reviews; I want to be able to edit my reviews; I want to be able to create new reviews; and I want to be able to click a review and be taken to a page(modal) that can let me view or edit that review because I want to engage with the site, provide my opinions on projects, and see others’ opinions._
-As a Non Logged In user, I want to see reviews; I want to be able to click on reviews to see individual reviews because this will allow me to find out if the projects I’m interested in are good quality.
+   * _As a Non Logged In user, I want to see reviews; I want to be able to click on reviews to see individual reviews because this will allow me to find out if the projects I’m interested in are good quality._

-Page can be viewed by anyone.
+* Page can be viewed by anyone.
 Edit controls are disabled for all but logged in users.
-Clicking a card opens create/edit/view review modal.
+* Clicking a card opens create/edit/view review modal.
 Review Modal
 User Access: Everybody, Non Logged In users have some restrictions User Stories: